flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Limitations

-The tool detects leaks for disposable and instrumented classes only (note that fix those objects can also fix other objects).
+The tool detects leaks for disposable and instrumented classes only (note that a fix for those detected leaks can also fix some not detected leaks).

 Some classes in the Flutter framework and Dart SDK are already instrumented.
 If your application is leaking these classes, the leaks will be